 - Engaging with the community: issues in participant observation & action research; the role of the researcher

-- Introduction to video ethnography: field work, post-production, & editing
+- Introduction to photographic and video ethnography: field work, post-production, & editing

 - Quantitative data preparation & analysis: